yalesites-org/yalesites-automated-tests/README.md

 YALESITES_URL="http://yalesites.domain" npm run dev
 ```

 The above command defaults to the line reporter over the HTML reporter.
-When
-developing tests, you might get annoyed with having to CTRL-C the HTML report
-server each time.